Whether you're looking for a moment of peace or some relief, baths are a great way to give yourself a recharge. If you recall a previous article

 |Essential oil of choice||7.
 Let dry 24 hours before use.
 Store in airtight container.|

 There's something amazing about hot water on sore muscles and baths are a great way to soothe workout injuries and bounce you back for a better performance.
 This recipes utilizes the best remedies for sore muscles like arnica oil, Epsom salt and bentonite clay so you can feel better about spending time soaking.
-Thanks to this blog
+Thanks to Free People

 for the very needed recipe.